 But, after hearing about how painful childbirth would be, I thought, maybe I should get an epidural, just in case.
 I could do my checkups at my current hospital, then give birth at a different hospital.
 That’s not so uncommon, actually, as Japanese women often return to their hometowns to give birth and stay for a month or so after giving birth.

 The husband, however, was unconvinced in my need for an epidural.
 You’re so strong, you can do it, he insisted.
-I was unconvinced of his conviction and secretly thought he didn’t want to pay extra for the birth of his child.
+I was unconvinced of his conviction.
+I secretly thought he didn’t want to pay extra for the birth of his child.
 (Neither did I — Epidurals generally run around an extra 100,000 yen here!)

 I thought epidurals were routine.
 Why would Japanese women intentionally go through all those hours of labor feeling everything?
 Isn’t carrying a baby for 10 months more than enough?
 Japanese women, why are you doing this to yourself?!